 If you hire an arbiter, they will work as an objective third party to help remedy the situation.
 Arbitration costs about as much as small claims court and the cost is usually split between you and your client.

-Each state has different laws, rules, and regulations but if the amount you’re owed is over the limit of small claims court, it might be beneficial to hire an attorney to represent your company in district or supreme court.
-You might be able to recover attorneys fees and other damages with this option.
+District court: Each state has different laws, rules, and regulations but if the amount you’re owed is over the limit of small claims court, it might be beneficial to hire an attorney to represent your company in district or supreme court.
+You might be able to recover attorney fees and other damages with this option.

 All jobs are easier and more organized when everyone understands what is expected of them.
-With a clear contractor payment schedule, you’ll know when to expect payments and how much they will be, and your clients will know when they’re expected to pay whatever the amounts are.
-A contractor payment schedule is just another important tool to ensure your business runs smoothly and help you keep accurate records of your jobs.
+With a clear payment schedule, you’ll know when to expect payments and how much they will be, and your clients will know when they’re expected to pay whatever the amounts are.